Marmeus/Kali-Booster/README.md

 # Introduction
-The script `kaliBoost.sh` tries to improve Kali Linux by installing new tools, dictionaries and bringing back some tools that doesn't come with kali anymore like the old bashrc stytle and pip2.
+The script `kaliBoost.sh` tries to improve Kali Linux by installing new tools and dictionaries and bringing back some tools that don't come with kali anymore, like the old bashrc style and pip2.
-Furtheremore, this script creates some usefull aliases that you might need in your pentesting activities and some folders where you can store your shared files from HTB or THM.
+Furthermore, this script creates some useful aliases that you might need in your pentesting activities and some folders where you can store your shared files from HTB or THM.

 # Pre-Installation
-1. Because a I have a spanish keyboard it adds the spanish keyboard layout to `.bashrc`, if you have a different layout change it at line 61.
-2. The openvpn aliases executes my openvpn files change them by your HackTheBox/tryHackMe name.
-3. In order to get access to the shared folders you need to execute `sudo usermod -aG vboxsf kali`
+I have added a `config.cfg` where you need to choose:

+* Tools to be installed (**Default**: All)
+* The keyboard layout (**Default**: es)
+* The hypervisor you are using (VBox or VMWare ) (**Default**: VBox)
+* Add configuration files (**Default**: true)
+* ....

+I encourage you to check it out before executing the script.
+Also, for the variables with a path, if you do not want to be executed that part of the script, just remove the whole path like `wallpaper=`.

 # Installation